gagannchandra/Cognifyz-SDE_Intern/README.md

-# 🌟 Python Programming Tasks — Level 1 & 2
+# 🌟 Python Programming Tasks

 Welcome to the **"Where Data Meets Intelligence"** Python mini-project series!
 This repository contains five tasks that demonstrate fundamental to intermediate programming concepts — from basic logic to persistent file storage.